 Within minutes it got so cold I felt my bones shaking and my hands going numb (I can count on one hand the times in my life I’ve been that cold).
 To spice things up further, the visibility was terrible as the icy wind kept blowing dust into my eyes.

 But that didn’t keep us from marching onward (I remember telling myself I would rather die than not make it to the top.
 This is the kinda self-talk I have every day, in case you were wondering).

-The last stretch to the top of the mountain involves some rock climbing.
+The last stretch to the top involves some rock climbing.
 No safety net, no railing, no nothing.
 If you slip and fall, it’s hasta la vista for you.

 Now, there are very few things that make me feel uncomfortable in this world.
 Political correctness and heights are among those things.

-We arrived at the top moments later, and after eating a piece of fruit and some candy, it was time to head back down.
+We arrived at the summit moments later, and after eating a piece of fruit and some candy, it was time to head back down.